E-books Antitrust Litigation

 A trial in the Attorney General lawsuit against Apple was held in June 2013.
 The U.S. District Court decided Apple violated antitrust laws.
 The Court has found that there was a conspiracy among five top U.S. publishers (Hachette, HarperCollins, Macmillan, Penguin and Simon & Schuster) and Apple to fix and raise the retail prices of e-books.
 The U.S. Court of Appeals for the Second Circuit affirmed the District Court’s decision.

 If you purchased one or more e-books from Apr.
-1, 2010 through May 21, 2012 that were published by any of the Settling Publishers, you may receive payment from the Apple Settlement.
+1, 2010 through May 21, 2012 that were published by any of the Settling Publishers, you may have received payment from the Apple Settlement.

-The Second Circuit has dismissed the appeals of objectors in this litigation, and the Supreme Court has denied Apple’s request for review of the Second Circuit’s affirmance of its liability finding against Apple.
+The Second Circuit dismissed the appeals of objectors in this litigation, and the Supreme Court denied Apple’s request for review of the Second Circuit’s affirmance of its liability finding against Apple.

 For more information regarding the distribution of money to consumers, please see the official website of the claims administrator, found here: https://ebooklawsuits.com/.